MaslowMae/Prework-study-guide/README.md

 # prework-study-guide
-A Study guide for course project
+A Study guide for course projects